ACID Proactive Cyber Protection

-But even with the most updated information on cyber threats, the actions you take may be insufficiently effective, or too late.
+But even with the most updated information on cyber threats, your actions may be insufficiently effective or too late.

 This is where ACID comes in.

-ACID provides you with real-time information about attacks targeting your organization, even as early as in their planning stage, to enable you to prepare an effective response, mitigate their consequences, and perhaps avoid them entirely.
+ACID, a dark web monitoring and cyber intelligence company, provides real-time information about attacks targeting your organization, even as early as in their planning stage, to enable you to prepare an effective response, mitigate their consequences, and perhaps foil them entirely.

-ACID has developed a platform that monitors arenas that cybercriminals and cyberterrorists visit and operate in.
 It unleashes clusters of robots and implements advanced AI algorithms to detect the first hints of hostile activity.
-It then sends alerts in real-time to the intended targets, to enable them to take appropriate advance action.
-ACID continues round-the-clock monitoring to collect additional information as it becomes available, to allow implementing the most effective counter-measures, for as long as the threat remains.
+Once detected, it sends alerts in real-time to the intended targets to enable them to take appropriate advance action.
+ACID continues round-the-clock monitoring for as long as the threat remains, to collect additional information as it becomes available and update the targeted organization, thus enabling it to fine-tune its response for optimal effectiveness.

-To be effective, cybersecurity must therefore rely heavily on automated, state-of-the-art technological solutions.
-On ACID.
+To be effective, cybersecurity must therefore rely heavily on automated, tailored state-of-the-art technological solutions – on ACID

-By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID allows them to maintain business continuity, which not only benefits their revenues, but also protects their reputation and contributes to customer retention.
+By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID enables them to maintain business continuity, increase their profit, protect their reputation, and retain their clientele.

 With ACID, the organization can make the most of its resources, investing them where they are most needed.
-Even more importantly, it can potentially eliminate or minimize the high financial cost resulting from a security breach – be it the payment of ransom or the cost of restoring normal operation.
-This is particularly critical at a time when 77% of surveyed organizations worldwide report that they do not have a cyber security incident response plan applied consistently across the enterprise (report commissioned by IBM).
+Even more importantly, it can potentially eliminate or minimize the high financial cost of a security breach – be it the ransom payment, the cost of restoring normal operation, and lost business due to damaged reputation and loss of clients.
+This is particularly critical when 77% of surveyed organizations worldwide report that they do not have a cyber security incident response plan applied consistently across the enterprise (report commissioned by IBM).

 Constant in-depth monitoring

-ACID operates 24/7/365, monitoring the clear, deep and dark web for any hint of hostile activity targeting each of its clients.
-It constantly updates its technological tools to effectively deal with new and anticipated threats and attack methods.
+As a top-notch dark web monitoring company, ACID operates 24/7/365, monitoring the clear, deep, and dark web for any hint of hostile activity targeting each client.
+It constantly updates its technological tools to effectively deal with new and anticipated threats and newly developed attack methods.